asi-propertyserver/source/README.md

 ### Logging

-Create a file `asi-propertyserver.log` in the `/var/log/` directory or adjust the logging configuration in the `log4j.properties` - file.
+Create a folder `asi-propertyserver` in the `/var/log/` directory or adjust the logging configuration in the `log4j.properties` - file.
+Make sure the program has access to that folder.

 ### Build the application